Whyounes/whyounes.me/app/posts/published/20140922_when-to-mock.md

 **Queries** are messages that return a result and don't affect the state of the system.
 Think of queries as *asking a question*.

 If I have an `Order`, I should be able to ask it for its `totalPrice()` as many times as I want without affecting the system.
 It's not going to create an entry in the database, or send someone an email.
-Query messages just answer a question, they don't have any side effects.
+Query messages just answer a question; they don't have any side effects.

 **Commands** are messages that invoke an action, and they shouldn't return a meaningful value.
 Think of commands as *giving an instruction*.